 Brush up on your farming lingo so you can converse with the best of them.
 If he is referring to someone being “locked up”, it doesn’t mean he was in prison but that his herd is restricted due to tuberculosis.
 Greeting someone with the expression “how’s she cutting?” doesn’t mean he is talking about a hair clippers or a grass mower but is a general “how are you” term.
 If he mentions having to “draw cattle” the next day, it’s actually unlikely that he’s an artist but is going to be bringing cattle from one part of the farm to another.
 “Stopping a gap” means that you stand in a space that is minus a gate in order to prevent the livestock going in that direction.

 And if you need more tips, be sure to get hold of my Would You Marry A Farmer?
-How to be a Perfect Farm Wife and An Ideal Farm Husband – either on Amazon, this very website, any Irish bookshop or the growing number of farm shop stockists in the UK.
+How to be a Perfect Farm Wife and An Ideal Farm Husband – either on Amazon, this very website (with free shipping at the moment), any Irish bookshop or the growing number of farm shop stockists in the UK.